 Current Honda Accord

 In reviews, we found this generation to be a satisfying family sedan or midsize coupe, despite increased competition from numerous rivals.
-Strong points included a roomy cabin, an agreeable ride/handling balance, crashworthiness and reliability, while points were deducted for a button-happy dash, merely average materials quality (previous Accords were known for high-quality cabins), noticeable road noise and mediocre braking performance.
+Strong points included a roomy cabin, an agreeable ride-and-handling balance, crashworthiness and reliability, while points were deducted for a button-happy dash, merely average materials quality (previous Accords were known for high-quality cabins), noticeable road noise and mediocre braking performance.

 The most significant changes of this generation occurred in 2006 when the Accord received freshened exterior styling and more power for both engines.
-Stability control also debuted this year, as did minor modifications to trim level organization.
+Stability control also debuted this year, as did minor modifications to trim-level organization.
 In reviews we praised the car for its roomy and stylish interior, tight build quality, smooth ride and good crash test scores.
 Downsides included tepid handling and mediocre brakes.
 All said, however, this Accord was an excellent choice for a family sedan or midsize coupe.

 The sixth-generation Honda Accord (1998-2002) is also very popular in the used-car market.
 This model came in coupe or sedan body styles and had either four-cylinder or V6 power.
 In a nine-car comparison test conducted by our Edmunds editors, this car finished in second place.
 We noted that the Accord was not exactly entertaining to drive but was very user-friendly and competent in all areas.
 Buyers should feel relatively free to look at models throughout this generation because Honda didn't make any drastic changes during its run, though cars built after 2000 have expanded safety features.